dastrm/StokesFlow.jl/README.md

 | :--------------------------------------------------------: |
 | Fig. 3: Geometry of 'grid to entire domain' interpolation. |

-Since markers are allowed to move for up to half a cell per timestep, this **continuity-based velocity interpolation** makes it necessary to extend the grid velocity arrays $V_x$ and $V_y$ by two nodes in $x$ and $y$ direction, respectively (cf. Fig.1).
+Since markers are allowed to move for up to half a cell per time step, this **continuity-based velocity interpolation** makes it necessary to extend the grid velocity arrays $V_x$ and $V_y$ by two nodes in $x$ and $y$ direction, respectively (cf. Fig. 1).
 Otherwise, the correction term could not easily be determined on the 'ghost' boundaries between processes.

 ### Details of Stokes Solver